Email Authentication Explained: SPF, DKIM, and DMARC โ€” Why They Matter

 Is this server allowed to send email for this domain?

 It works by checking the sending serverโ€™s IP address against a list of approved servers published in the domainโ€™s DNS records.
+This relies on proper DNS configuration and correct SMTP setup.

 How SPF Works (Step-by-Step)